flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 5. **Record the Coordinates**
    Open `BlenderGIS → Logs`.
-   Scroll down to find the coordinates (N, W, E, S).
+   Scroll down to find the coordinates (N, W, E, S) in the URL that BlenderGIS fetched.
-   Write them down — you’ll need these for Blosm.
+   Write them down - you’ll need these for Blosm.

 **Save your project** and close it.